- About Us

 Personal coaching may occur as part of a larger consultancy in which the coach doubles as a consultant.
 Thus, the line between coaching and consulting is sometimes a bit blurred.
 Coaching, however, always involves a commitment between the coach and a specific individual in which they agree to

 To put this another way, companies hire business consultants to bring them solutions.
 The purpose of coaching is to help people uncover and implement their own solutions.
 Both coaches and consultants help you build the business you want.
-Coaches, however, also help you have the life you want.
+Coaches, however, also help you have the career and life you want.